Approximation game

 The result is almost what we need, but once more, the rules prohibit approximations that are exactly equal to r.
 The workaround is to subtract 1 from all sides of the inequality:

-The effectively tells us that the middle term — ⌈r · b⌉ - 1 — is always less than the value needed to match r, and the difference is never greater than a single tick of the numerator.
+The effectively tells us that the middle term — ⌈r · b⌉ - 1 — is always less than the value needed to match r, but the difference is never greater than a single tick of the numerator.
 We’re as close as we can be; the value of a for the optimal low-side approximation (a / b < r) is:

 Finally, the error (ε) associated with any a / b can be easily calculated as: